 Field-hunting tip

-Look in pegmatites country — that is the host setting where maruyamaite typically forms.
+Look in pegmatites country, the host setting where maruyamaite typically forms.
 If you start seeing quartz, feldspar, mica in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.